TrueBlocks/trueblocks-docs/content/data-model/chaindata.md

 As mentioned above, other than the first trace, traces represent calls into other smart contracts.
 Because of this, the trace results closely resembles the fields of the [receipt](#receipts).

+Below is a list of the data fields for traceresults.
+Following that are the commands that produce or manage traceresults.
 ### Fields
 | Field       | Description                                                                    | Type    |
 | ----------- | ------------------------------------------------------------------------------ | ------- |
 | newContract | Address of new contract, if any                                                | address |